From the intersection of Rt. 7 and Rt. 44 in Canaan, drive south about 3 miles to

 Then follow Reservoir Rd. (which becomes Carey St.) until it ends in 1.9 miles.
 Turn right on Andrews St. and make an immediate left on Sheldon Rd.
 Park considerately on Sheldon Rd. or Moore Hill Dr.

-Walk back down Carey St. about 1/3 mile.
-Turn left up gravel driveway following the blue blazes.
+Option 2: Walk down (east) on Carey St. about 1/3 mile.
+Turn left up a gravel driveway following the blue blazes.
 You'll notice the trail leaves the driveway on the right (this leads to Small Cliff which is closed), but stay on the driveway until it turns sharp left.
-Here a trail, blazed with faint white circles, leads to the Main Cliff.
-At a bulletin board, turn right and climb the stairs to access the top of the cliff; go straight to access the base.
+Here a trail, blazed with VERY faint white circles, leaves the driveway and leads to the Main Cliff.
+Pass a bulletin board, turn right, and climb the stairs to access the top of the cliff or go straight to access the base.

-Walk back down Carey St. about 1/3 mile.
-Turn left up gravel driveway following the blue blazes.
+Walk down (east) on Carey St. about 1/3 mile.
+Turn left up agravel driveway following the blue blazes.
 About 100 yards up, take trail right, off driveway.
 It will bring you to Small Cliff (currently closed).
 Head right along base of cliff.
 Go around the corner (by very large boulder) and continue another 100 yards to a short 30-40 ft high cliff.

 There are 4 major climbing areas on Rattlesnake Mountain (north to south):